DIYbiosphere/sphere/docs/about/community.md

 - A good grasp of the DIYbiosphere project
 - A solid track record of being constructive and helpful
 - Significant contributions to the project’s goal, in any form
-- Willingness to dedicate some time to improving DIYbiosphere.
+- Willingness to dedicate some time to improving DIYbiosphere